guilhermecxe/scrapereads/README.md

 # Scrapereads

-**Trying to make this package the more professional possible, but be known that it is being made by a beginner :)**
+**Trying to make this package the more professional that I can, but be known that it is being made by a beginner :)**

 Scrapereads is a package used to get informations about books via web scraping.